MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 Simplification was our main principle when solving the obstacle challenge.
 First, we broke down the mat into 4 straight **sections** and four turns in the empty corner zones.
 We also broke down the straight sections into two main lanes, inner lane, which is the 40 cm wide inner space and outer space which is the outer 40 cm wide space.
 We also have a "middle lane", but that has no precise area, it's used to signal that the robot is neither in the inner nor the outer lane, for example in the start of each straight section after having turned.
 Our goal was to make only a handful of possible driving scenarios on the straight and corner zones.

 Start of the round the robot has to leave the parking space.
 This is a very precise operation so to eliminate slippage the robot moves at a **very** slow speed.
-Thankfully the robot can leave the parking space in one continous arc.
+Thankfully the robot can leave the parking space in one continuous arc.
 However, depending on the traffic sign in front of the robot and the driving direction there are still 4 scenarios.<br>If the driving direction is counter-clockwise, the robot first arcs out so the traffic sign on the third row can be detected.
 Then the obstacle is avoided according to its color:
 ![scenarios showing parking out with driving direction counter-closkwise](park-right.png) (If there is no traffic sign we treat it as if there were a red traffic sign)